 The PCN’s allergy clinic provides skin testing for various allergens.
 The clinic is staffed by a physician who has received special training in allergies and is assisted by a nurse and administrative team.
 The clinic can test for 47 common food allergens and 47 common environmental allergens.
 Read the following information carefully in preparation for your skin testing appointment.

 Allergy Clinic services require a physician referral.
-Speak to your PCN member family physician if you are interested in allergy testing.
+Physician members of the Grande Prairie PCN and Saddle Hills PCN can make referrals for individuals 6 years and older.
+Speak to your PCN member physician if you are interested in allergy testing.

 There will be a $50.00 fee for allergy testing.
 This is to offset the cost of supplies and serum used.